-Matt quickly created 'The Simpsons' in the waiting room of a network's office and named them after his family members.
+Matt created 'The Simpsons' in a waiting room of a network's office and named them after his family.

-A snapshot of this obituary was posted on X by Eric Alper (@thatericalper,) and it begins by mentioning that Matt’s mother was born on March 23, 1919, in Minnesota with the name “Margaret Wiggum,” and this instantly reminded fans about the character Chief Clancy Wiggum.
-Margaret's parents, Matt and Ingeborg Wiggum, met on the boat coming to America from Norway.
-They settled in Everett, Washington, where the paper mill "smelled like money."
+A snapshot of the obituary was posted on X by Eric Alper (@thatericalper), and fans immediately recognized the connection.
+It revealed that Matt's mother was born on March 23, 1919, in Minnesota as “Margaret Wiggum,” which sparked recognition of The Simpsons character Chief Clancy Wiggum.
+Margaret's parents, Matt and Ingeborg Wiggum, met on a boat to America from Norway and later settled in Everett, Washington, where the paper mill "smelled like money."
+This backstory offered fans a glimpse into how Groening's personal history inspired elements of the beloved show.

 After graduating from college, Margaret married her classmate, Homer Groening, whom she chose because he “made her laugh the most.”
 Homer is another name that "The Simpsons" fans are acquainted with.
 Apart from Homer and Marge, Matt also drew inspiration for the names Lisa and Maggie from his two sisters.
 Speaking to The Smithsonian, Matt confessed that initially, he was going to name the main character “Matt,” but he didn’t think it would look good in a pitch meeting, so he changed the name to “Bart.”